This post may contain affiliate links. Please read the disclosure policy to learn more.

 Make-Ahead and Storage Suggestions

 If using homemade lime curd, you can prepare it up to 48 hours in advance and refrigerate until ready to use.
-Other ingredient prep (chopping the white chocolate, crushing the cookies) can also be done in advance.
+Other ingredient prep (chopping the white chocolate, crushing the cookies) can also be completed in advance.

 Do not assemble the components until just prior to serving.
 Otherwise, you’ll find yourself with soggy cookies and watery whipped cream!
 I also recommend not whipping the cream until you’re ready to assemble and serve the parfaits.